The Children of Lir: A Fascinating Irish Legend

 The Fomorians

-This race is commonly known as Fomoire in Old Irish.
-It is another supernatural race.
-Their portrayals are often hostile and monstrous.
-They belong to either the deep parts of the sea or the underground.
-With the development of their portrayals linked to the destructive powers of nature, Fomoire started to seem like titans, enormous beings, or raiders of the sea.
+The Fomorian race, commonly known as Fomoire in Old Irish, is another supernatural race found within Irish mythology.
+Their portrayals are often hostile and monstrous; they belong to the deep or underground parts of the sea.
+Since they are usually linked to the destructive powers of nature, Fomoire started to seem like titans, enormous beings, or raiders of the sea.

-Their relationship with other races of Ireland was never pleasant.
-All races were their enemies; however, their relationship with the Tuatha De Danann was a bit more complicated.
-They were enemies, yet people from both parties married and had children.
+Their relationship with the other races of Ireland was never pleasant.
+All other races were their enemies; however, their relationship with the Tuatha De Danann was a bit more complicated.
+Although they were enemies, people from both parties married and had children.

 The Fomorians seemed to be the complete opposite of the Tuatha De Danann.
-The latter believed in gods that represent the symbols of peace, tranquillity, and civilization.
-On the other side, the Fomorians’ gods were ones of darkness, chaos, death, and all power that seems destructive to nature.
+The Tuatha De Danann believed in gods representing the symbols of peace, tranquillity, and civilisation.
+On the other hand, the Fomorians’ gods were ones of darkness, chaos, death, and all power that seemed destructive to nature.

 Swans in the Irish Culture

-Swans are amazing creatures.
-They had always been part of Irish mythology.
-In fact, the story of the Children of Lir was not the only tale where swans take a significant part of the story; there are a lot of other tales.
+Swans are amazing creatures and have always been part of Irish mythology.
+The story of The Children of Lir is not the only tale in which swans play a significant role; many other tales also showcase their importance.

 Swans have always been symbols of love and purity.
-Obviously, the reason behind this symbolisation is these mate for life.
-No wonder Irish mythology used them to describe those who possess clarity and fidelity within their heart.
+The reason behind this symbolisation is that swans mate for life.
+It is no wonder why Irish mythology used them to describe those who possess clarity and fidelity within their heart.

-Mythologies have always depicted swans as shape-shifters.
-They drove people to believe that swans can shift to the form of human beings by their will and the other way around.
-Such misconception has driven people in Ireland, in particular, and the world, in general, to treat swans like they treat humans.
-In Ireland Swans are protected by the Wildlife Act 1976.
+Many mythologies have depicted swans as shape-shifters.
+They drove people to believe that swans can shift into the form of human beings and back by their will.
+Such misconception has driven people worldwide, particularly in Ireland, to treat swans like they treat humans.
+In Ireland, Swans are protected by the Wildlife Act 1976.

-The Swan maiden is a common archetype in mythology all over the world.
-Similar to the Celtic Selkie, who wears a seal skin to transform into a seal, maidens used a swan skin to transform into a bird in legends all around the world.
+The Swan maiden is a familiar archetype in mythology worldwide.
+Like the Celtic Selkie, who wears seal skin to transform into a seal, swan maidens use swan skin to transform into a bird.
+These creatures can be found in multiple legends from many different civilisations.

-Irish people call the swans Eala; the pronunciation of this word is Ellah.
-Swans are also some of the rare animals that can live up to twenty years in the wild, so imagine how long they can live in captivity.
-According to Irish mythology, swans were capable of travelling between the real world and other worlds that existed in different realms.
+Irish people call the swans Eala, pronounced as Ellah.
+In the wild, swans can live up to twenty years, so imagine how long they can live in captivity.
+This rare lifespan adds to the idea that swans are part human.
+According to Irish mythology, swans could also travel between the real world and other worlds that existed in different realms.

-The Swans Symbol in the Children of Lir
+The Symbolism of Swans in the Children of Lir

-Having known how the world, and Ireland specifically, regards swans, it is easy to guess why the children of Lir were changed into ones.
+Having known how the world, and Ireland specifically, regards swans, it is easy to guess why the children of Lir were changed into them instead of any other creature.
 Swans represent transparency, innocence, and purity.

-The same applies to the four poor children.
-They were kids when their life turned upside down.
-Naively, they went with their stepmother to spend a fun day by the lake, unaware of what was waiting for them.
+These same characteristics apply to the four poor children.
+They were only kids trying to move past the loss of their mother when their lives turned upside down.
+Naively, they went with their stepmother to spend a fun day by the lake, unaware of what she was planning for them.

 Swans in Other Irish Legends